Tomas-Cossarin/3D-Reconstruction-from-Stereo-Pair/README.md

 ![first_image](first_image.png)

-The objective of this program was to use an experimental methd to perform a 3D reconstruction from a stereo pair of images with known camera calibration parameters.
+The objective of this program was to use an experimental method to perform a 3D reconstruction from only a stereo pair of images with known camera calibration parameters.

 Another goal was to limit the use of libraries, with only OpenCV being used for basic computer vision functions.